 - Once you snag an interview with a prospective employer, make sure you read our blog post on machine learning interview questions so you’re extra prepared.

-If you want more career-focused training, check out Springboard’s AI / Machine Learning Career Track, the first of its kind to come with a job guarantee.
+If you want more career-focused training, check out Springboard’s Machine Learning Engineering Career Track, the first of its kind to come with a job guarantee.